National trade hub

 • Use the ProFix Trust Score to weigh license + permit pulls + recency together rather than relying on Google star ratings alone.

-Top 10 verified electrician contractors statewide
+Top 10 verified electrician contractors in Ohio

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse electricians by state” above.

 2. 2.
 Kiess Electric, Inc.Bucyrus, OH85